Cabramatta West

 Cabramatta West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Cabramatta West, as per the latest Census, consisted of 85.6% houses and 14.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Cabramatta West was at 31.9%, with mortgaged dwellings at 28.2% and rented dwellings at 39.9%.
-The median monthly mortgage repayment in the area was $1,950, below Sydney metro's average of $2,427.
-The median weekly rent figure was $380, compared to Sydney metro's $470.
-Nationally, Cabramatta West's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Cabramatta West's dwelling structures, as per the latest Census, consisted of 85.6% houses and 14.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Cabramatta West stood at 31.9%, with mortgaged dwellings at 28.2% and rented ones at 39.9%.
+The median monthly mortgage repayment was $1,950, lower than Sydney metro's average of $2,427, while the median weekly rent was $380, compared to Sydney metro's $470.
+Nationally, Cabramatta West's mortgage repayments were higher at $1,950 versus Australia's average of $1,863, and rents exceeded the national figure of $375 at $380.

 Frequently Asked Questions - Housing